Ryan McMahon Preview, Player Props: Rockies vs. Dodgers

-Ryan McMahon, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Emmet Sheehan on the mound, September 27 at 8:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (batting .250 in his past 10 games, with two doubles, a home run, three walks and an RBI), battle starter Ryan Yarbrough and the Los Angeles Dodgers at Coors Field, Thursday at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Dodgers.
+In his previous game he had a one-hit performance (1-for-4) against the Dodgers.

 Sportsbook Promo Codes